bmurrtech/sync-scribe-studio-api/docs/performance-analysis.md

 - **Best Overall Performance**: The **`faster-whisper` library on GPU with the `accuracy-turbo` profile (using the `large-v3-turbo` model)** provides the best balance of high accuracy and fast processing time (~69 seconds for 42 minutes of audio).
 - **Fastest for Long Audio**: The **`faster-whisper` library on GPU with the `speed` profile (using the `small` model)** is the fastest for long audio (~60 seconds) but sacrifices some accuracy, producing a more informal transcript.
-- **NCA+GPU Performance**: The "NCA" configuration is slower for long audio (~85 seconds) and demonstrates lower accuracy compared to `faster-whisper` on GPU.
+- **OpenAI Whisper Base Performance**: The OpenAI Whisper `base` model (74M parameters, trained on 680,000 hours of audio) is slower for long audio (~85 seconds) and demonstrates lower accuracy compared to `faster-whisper` on GPU.
 However, it is the fastest for short audio clips (~16 seconds for 4 minutes).
 - **CPU Viability**: CPU-based transcription using `faster-whisper` is not a viable option for long audio files (>40 mins), as it consistently fails due to memory limitations or timeouts.
 It only works for short files.
 - **Reliability Issue**: The `faster-whisper` `accuracy` profile (using the `large-v3` model) is unreliable, producing transcripts with repetitive word glitches in multiple tests.